andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 #### Messing with Physics

-An interesting piece of using this ray-based lighting approach in a tiled environment means that multiple rays can affect the same tile, and we can control how many rays can combine on one tile.
+The use of this ray-based lighting approach in a tiled environment has a few inte

+multiple rays can affect the same tile, and we can control how many rays can combine on one tile.
 Examine this screenshot where tiles are only allowed to be lit with one ray of light each:

 <img src="https://i.imgur.com/TEdjJwP.png" />
 <label>Tiles lit via the first ray they come into contact with.</label>